hoppula/react-firebase-web/README.md

 &lt;Populate/&gt; takes `from` prop (object with shape `{key1: true, key2: true, ...}`) and populates an array of related objects using `with` prop (function with key, `` key => `relatedPath/${key}` ``) for given `children` render function.

 All array items have `key` and `value` properties.
-Populate gets re-rendered whenever there are updates to Firebase data.
+Populate gets re-rendered whenever there are updates to referred Firebase data.

 #### Usage